-LAND studio led all aspects of the project including the design, fundraising, and construction management.
+LAND studio led all aspects of the project including the design, public art, fundraising, and construction management.

 Perk Park is now state of the art and is positively impacting the downtown neighborhood.
 Unique seating, a forest of light wands, poetry, greenspace and an eye-catching red trellis define this new public space.